scmschmidt/simple_deployment/modules/simple_azure/README.md

 * `machines` (mandatory)

-  Map with unique `id` as key and tuples with the size and image data for the instance: `[size, image]` as data.
+  Map with unique `id` as key and a list with the size, the image data, the SSH key slot and rgistration code slot for the instance: `[size, image, ssh_slot, regcode_slot]` as data.

   Id is used as an identifier for various resources.
 The machine name is a catenation of `name` and `id`.
   **Take care, that the `key` is unique!
 Terraform will always take silently the last hit.
 "Renaming" of machines can lead to strange effects and might brake your environment!**